dojonorth/fun-basics-dojo/README.md

 Cats is a huge topic unto itself.
 If you want to learn about it, I recommend [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/) by Underscore.io, which is now available for free.
 >
 >It's worth pointing out that within Cats, similar traits exist to the ones that we've created for Monad and Functor.
 Since they're part of a wider ecosystem in Cats though, they're built up slightly differently.
-For example, cats Functor only includes map and not pure, which it gets from extending Applicative.
+For example, cats Monad only includes flatMap and not pure, which it gets from extending Applicative.
 You can take a look at their heirrarchy [here](https://github.com/typelevel/cats/tree/master/core/src/main/scala/cats).
 This is in contrast to standard Scala where most (all?) higher-kinded types in Scala feature map and flatMap methods and are effectively Monads (and so also Functors).
 However, they don't implement any common interfaces that mark them as such - a la the traits we've created.

 #### Exercise